-Welcome to Unfinished Business: The Long Civil Rights Movement, an exhibition curated by the
+Welcome to Unfinished Business: The Long Civil Rights Movement, a virtual version of an exhibition curated by the

-Center for the Study of Slavery and Justice at Brown University and presented on loan by the
+Center for the Study of Slavery and Justice at Brown University and presented in 2020 on loan to the

 Center for Reconciliation in Providence.